 Longer-term objectives might include making gifts to family and ensuring they maximise the amount they can pass to their loved ones in the event of their deaths.

 3. An investment strategy to get you there

-You would not let a doctor prescribe a treatment without having done a thorough diagnosis.
+You would not let a doctor prescribe a treatment without making a thorough diagnosis.
 Advisors are no different.
-We cannot make investment recommendations without a complete understanding of your current financial situation, objectives, and constraints.
-A critical investment decision is agreeing on a suitable mix of assets (equities, bonds, cash etc) to meet your goals and objectives.
+We cannot make investment recommendations without thoroughly understanding your current financial situation, objectives, and constraints.
+A critical investment decision is agreeing on an appropriate mix of assets (equities, bonds, cash etc.) to meet your goals and objectives.
 This considers both your ability and willingness to tolerate risk.

 The ability to tolerate risk is principally numbers based and worked out through the financial planning process.
 Willingness is more subjective, so your advisor must ask the right questions to measure how comfortable you are with various forms of risk.

 Using everything they know about you, your advisor should recommend a suitably diversified investment portfolio to achieve those objectives.
 Depending on your specific situation and your tastes and preferences, an advisor should be able to offer a variety of strategies to meet your goals.

 Most investors are best served with a simple, low-cost portfolio.